 That’s right, of the trillions of cells that make up your body, only 10% are human.
 The rest are bacteria, viruses and fungi, collectively dubbed the Microbiome.
 Most live in your digestive tract.
-As these “alien” cells are smaller than human cells they weigh about the same as your brain does, which is another creepy bit of information.
+As these “alien” cells are smaller than human cells they weigh about the same as your brain does.
+This is a creepy coincidence because they seem to act a little like another brain…

 Mind Over Microbiome ?

-Why?
-Because of what is known as the Brain-Gut Axis or the Enteric Nervous System.
+How?
+By what is known as the Brain-Gut Axis or the Enteric Nervous System.
 The Enteric Nervous System connects your brain to your gut.
 It allows your brain to pass commands to your digestive system and, as Science is finding out, it also passes commands from your digestive system to your brain.
-So much so that your gut is also known as your Second Brain (I added the Alien bit in myself based on little other than my love of Horror Movies).
+So much so that your gut is also known as your Second Brain.
+What’s more, your second brain is made up of non-human cells.
+Let that sink in for a while!

 “We may be able to reverse these ailments, if you turn off the faucet that produces this compound, then the symptoms disappear.
 That’s what we see in the mouse model,”microbiologist Sarkis Mazmanian

 Gut bacteria have been shown to regulate human hormones like Seratonin (the happiness hormone) and Ghrelin (the hunger hormone).
-As your digestive system produces 95% of Serotonin and 50% of Dopamine, a “feel-good” hormone, our happiness and hunger levels are literally in their tentacles! (technically bacteria have Flagella but like I said before, Horror Movies).
-Furthermore, as well as signalling hunger, Ghrelin helps regulate the metabolism, helps reduce anxiety, helps build muscle mass and helps to enhance memory, learning ability and the plasticity of your brain!
+As your digestive system produces 95% of Serotonin and 50% of Dopamine, a “feel-good” hormone, our happiness and hunger levels are literally in their tentacles!
+(Technically bacteria have Flagella but I’m a Sci-Fi and Horror fan :-)).
+Furthermore, as well as signalling hunger, Ghrelin helps regulate the metabolism.
+It also helps reduce anxiety, helps build muscle mass.
+And it helps to enhance memory, learning ability and the plasticity of your brain!

 The list of diseases that can be affected by a malfunctioning microbiome is truly staggering, from Auto-Immune diseases and Diabetes to Obesity and Cancer.